 Secondary-electron emission from diamond

-When a high energy beam of electrons stikes a surface, electrons are knocked out into vacuum.
-The ratio of emitted electrons to incoming electrons is called the secondary electron yield, SEY.
-Natural and CVD diamond have been measured as having SEE values as high as 80, although more typical values are ~10.
+As a result, natural and CVD diamond have been measured as having SEE values as high as 80, although more typical values are ~10.
 This means that 10 slow electrons are emitted for every 1 fast incident electron.
 These emitted electrons can be accelerated using a potential difference to strike a second diamond surface, giving rise to even more electrons.
-This is the basis for electron multiplication as used in photomultiplier tubes.
+Often, several stages of acceleration are used with progresively increasing voltages, to multiply the number of electrons by maybe 1 million times - sufficient to detect as an electrical current.
+This is the basis for electron multiplication as used in photomultiplier tubes and night-vision goggles.

 Advantages of diamond